waterthatfrozen/EATERIO/README.md

 - You can register for the customer account and log in.
 To log in with shop account, press the log in with shop account under login page.
 Add shop account using the admin mode.
 Access admin mode by clicking at the first name in the footer at the customer log in page.
 You can look up

 ## Members
-Paphana Yiwsiw\
+Paphana Yiwsiw - @waterthatfrozen\
-Sirada Chaisawat\
+Sirada Chaisawat - @qmuip\
-Thanakit Lerttomolsakul
+Thanakit Lerttomolsakul - @BrightHiewww